firelightrpg/Reignfall/README.md

 ## To Be Continued...
 What dark secrets will the cult’s ritual reveal?
 Will the heroes triumph and uncover the truth behind Eritha's disappearance?

+# Session 28 - _Weald of Woe_
+2024-12-05

+At the temple, the party found yuan-ti dreadscale disciples performing dark rituals.
+After defeating them and restoring statues to a fey god, they delved into the crypt below and faced more yuan-ti foes.

+# Session 29 - _Weald of Woe_
+2024-12-19

+In the crypt, the party killed the wyrmspeaker yuan-ti abomination, but not before he spilled blood on a black crystal.
+Ungrix, a green shadow dragon, emerged, called by the wyrmspeaker's ritual, monologuing about her disdain for the disciples’ plan to use her body for a lich.
+A fierce battle followed, ending with Ungrix fleeing and cursing Leilon as she escaped.

+Realizing they couldn't reach Leilon before Ungrix and her undead forces, they were aided by an ancient fey appearing as an elf boy, who teleported them ahead.
+The party joined the fey battalions preparing for war:

+    Wildheart Tide: Mobile infantry.
+    Willow's Thorn: Archers.
+    The Wispborne: Infantry.
+    Moon Riders: Flying cavalry.

+Opposing forces include:

+    Ungrix: Green shadow dragon.
+    Fallen Legion: Skeleton and zombie infantry.
+    Harrowmark: Skeletal archers.
+    Soul Riders: Undead cavalry on nightmare steeds.

+The session ended with preparations for a massive battle, pausing to strategize and review mass combat rules.